haiku/website/content/blog/pulkomandy/2020-02-15-haiku_field_trip_report_jan_2020.md

 that had been copypasted from BeOS in early days of Haiku.
 We only have two such headers left, which will hopefully soon be replaced as well.

-X512 fixed a command line handling problem in TextSearch which would make it impossible to search for some strings.
+phoudoin fixed a command line handling problem in TextSearch which would make it impossible to search for some strings.
+X512 helped integrate the patch.

 Cruxbox started early work on adding an xfs\_shell to Haiku, allowing to start work on adding support for the XFS filesystem.